alexandermendes/tei-viewer/README.md

 - **Default settings:** Result to default settings.

-Note that certain settings are disabled while XML files are loaded.
+Note that certain settings can only be changed when no XML files are loaded.

 ## Running offline